isomerpages/moe-chijkcp/_co-curricular/Physical Sports/Track & Field.md

 *Modular CCA for P3 only

 Track &amp; Field is a sport that includes athletic contests established on the skills of running, jumping and throwing.
-In Track &amp;  Field, consistency is key to performing in the Track &amp; Field event(s), while developing values and attributes
+In Track &amp;  Field, consistency is key to performing in the Track &amp; Field event(s), while developing values and attributes such as grit, determination, resilience and teamwork that will prepare students for a rapidly changing world.
+Taking part in competitions and the National School Games has also exposed the athletes to varied experiences.

 ### Pre-requisite: